gsquared11/javafx-diagonal-2048/README.md

 The twist is that the tiles can also move diagonally, rather than just up/down and left/right!

-This game runs fully in a JavaFX UI, and does not require console input.
+This game runs fully in a JavaFX GUI, and does not require console input.

 ### Files